Rel1cx/eslint-react/website/pages/docs/rules/web-api-no-leaked-interval.md

 ## What it does

-Enforces that every `setInterval` in a component or custom hook has a corresponding `clearInterval`.
+Enforces that every `setInterval` in a component or custom Hook has a corresponding `clearInterval`.

 Scheduling a interval within the setup function of `useEffect` without canceling it in the cleanup function can lead to unwanted `setInterval` callback executions and may also result in using stale values captured by previous render's effects after each subsequent re-render.